 really need to choose appropriate metrics that match what your requirements

-Then the next one is follow a consistent approach, and there
+Then the next one is follow a consistent approach, and there are two

 dimensions that you need to follow a consistent approach in.
 One is from